-(B) Comprehensive background and financial investigation.
-If the results of a preliminary investigation warrant, in the sound discretion of the Council, a comprehensive background and financial investigation, the Council may either conduct the investigation itself of contract with the Commissioner of Public Safety for the investigation.
-The investigation fee for this comprehensive background and financial investigation to be paid by the applicant shall be \$500, less any amount paid for the initial investigation if the investigation is to be conducted within the state, and \$10,000, less any amount paid for the initial investigation, if the investigation is required outside the state.
+- (A) Preliminary background and financial investigation.
+Based upon the initial application for a license or on an application for transfer of a license, the City Council may, if it determines to be in the public interest to do so, conduct a preliminary background and financial investigation of the applicant or it may contract with the Commissioner of Public Safety for the investigation.
+The applicant shall pay the investigation fee as set forth in the fee schedule, which shall be in addition to any license fee.
+If the cost of the preliminary investigation is less than the investigation fee, the unused balance shall be returned to the applicant.
+The results of the preliminary investigation shall be sent to the Commissioner of Public Safety if the application is for an on-sale intoxicating liquor license or an on-sale wine license. - (B) Comprehensive background and financial investigation.
+If the results of a preliminary investigation warrant, and if in the sound discretion of the Council a comprehensive background and financial investigation is appropriate, the Council may either conduct the investigation itself or contract with the Commissioner of Public Safety for the investigation.
+The investigation fee for this comprehensive background and financial investigation to be paid by the applicant shall be \$500, less any amount paid for the initial investigation is to be conducted within the state, and \$10,000, less any amount paid for the initial investigation, if the investigation is required outside the state.
 The unused balance of the fee shall be returned to the applicant whether or not the application is denied.
 The fee shall be paid in advance of any investigation and the amount expended on the investigation shall not be refundable in the event the application is denied.

-(C) The Council may, in its sound discretion, waive the investigation requirement for an applicant applying for a temporary liquor license.
-(Ord.
-07-2003, passed 4-7-03)
+The results of the comprehensive investigation shall be sent to the Commissioner of Public Safety if the application is for an on-sale intoxicating liquor or an on-sale wine license. - (C) The Council may, in its sound discretion, waive the investigation requirement for an applicant applying for a temporary liquor license.

-§ 110.08 GRANTING A LICENSE.
+§ 110.09 HEARING AND ISSUANCE OF A LICENSE.

 The Council shall investigate all facts set out in the application and not investigated in the preliminary or comprehensive background and financial investigations.
 Opportunity shall be given to any person to be heard for or against the granting of the license.
-After the investigation and hearing, the Council shall in its sound discretion grant or deny the application.
-(Ord.
-07-2003, passed 4-7-03)
+After the investigation and hearing, the Council in its sound discretion shall either grant or deny the application.
+No applicant has a right to a license under this subchapter.
+No license shall become effective until the proof of financial security has been approved by the Commissioner of Public Safety.

-§ 110.09 TRANSFER OF LICENSE.
+7 § 110.010 TRANSFER OF LICENSE.

-No license issued under this subchapter may be transferred without the approval of the Council.
+No license issued under this subchapter may be transferred without the approval of the City Council.
 Any transfer of stock of a corporate licensee is deemed to be a transfer of the license, and a transfer of stock without prior Council approval is a ground for revocation of the license.
-An application to transfer a license shall be treated the same as an application for a new license, and all the provisions of this code applying to applications for a license shall apply.
-(Ord.
-07-2003, passed 4-7-03)
+An application to transfer a license shall be treated the same as an application for a new license, and all the provisions of this subchapter applying to applications for a license shall apply.

-§ 110.10 RENEWING A LICENSE.
+§ 110.11 RENEWING A LICENSE.